userver-framework/userver/scripts/docs/en/userver/tutorial/json_to_yaml.md

 Write the logic for converting each of the JSON types to YAML type:

+@snippet samples/json2yaml/json2yaml.hpp  json2yaml - convert hpp
-@snippet samples/json2yaml/json2yaml.hpp  json2yaml - convert
+@snippet samples/json2yaml/json2yaml.hpp  json2yaml - convert cpp

 Finally, read data from `std::cin`, parse it as JSON, convert to YAML and output it as text: